shoplineapp/app-bridge-js/README.md

 ```

 ---
-> appBridge.onRouteChange()
+> appBridge.onRouteChange(callback)

-- Triggered when admin route is changed
+- Triggered when admin route is going to change
+- All admin route change will be intercepted, unless appBridge.retryRouteChange() is called
 - Returns an unsubscribe function

 ```javascript